openharmony/docs/en/application-dev/reference/apis/js-apis-nfcTag.md

 getNfcBTag(tagInfo: TagInfo): NfcBTag

-Obtains the **NfcBTag** object, which allows access to the tags that use the NfcB technology.
+Obtains an **NfcBTag** object, which allows access to the tags that use the NFC-B technology.

 **Required permissions**: ohos.permission.NFC_TAG